gta-chaos-mod/Trilogy-ASI-Script/README.md

 ![https://i.imgur.com/UDmUKet.png](https://i.imgur.com/UDmUKet.png)

 # How do I setup the YouTube voting?
 (Experimental)
-Enable the `Experimental` tab by pressing `File` and then `Experimental`.
+Head into the `Settings` tab and switch the Stream Mode to `YouTube`.

-Tick the checkbox that says `YouTube Connection`.
+After that, switch back to the `Stream` tab (or enter it with the button in the top right) put in your YouTube live / watch ID for the livestream into the field.

-Put your livestream ID into the `Access Token` field in the `Stream` tab and put something random into `Client ID` (this field doesn't matter in this mode as it's not read).
+For example, if your livestream URL is `https://www.youtube.com/watch?v=19iuE4jIN5k` you'd put in `19iuE4jIN5k` as the Livestream ID.

 Do note that in YouTube mode there will be no chat messages posted about voting happening.